abdullah270602/abdullah270602/README.md

 I'm Abdullah — a backend-focused software engineer and SE student in my final year.

-- 🧠 Building an **adaptive e-learning platform** as my FYP
+- 🧠 Building an **Adaptive Learn AI** as my FYP
 - 🚀 Exploring LLMs, FastAPI, PostgreSQL, and automation
 - 🔧 Experience with Flask, Django, RabbitMQ, MongoDB, MinIO, and cloud platforms like AWS and GCP
-- ⚙️ Implemented **CI/CD pipelines** and handled deployments using Docker, GitHub Actions, GitLabs runners
+- ⚙️ Implemented **CI/CD pipelines** and handled deployments using Docker, GitHub Actions, GitLab Runners
+- 🛠️ I enjoy **creating things from scratch** — from backend systems to full products
 - 🌱 Learning about system design, scalable backend architecture, and AI integrations
 - 🌍 Passionate about building tools with real impact — and I love to travel

 ###